 “The coolest part of being a member is that we take the youth’s suggestions seriously and we try our best to try and make it more youth friendly to spread awareness about what it is that we do and how we are able to best help youth.”

 We hope you decide to join the Youth Activist League.
 Learn how today!
-Send an email to our Community Engagement Specialist today!
+Send us an email today!